These are high-level Gateway object specifications for Conduktor CLI.

 permissionType: ALLOW

-We do not allow the aclMode to be changed once it is set.
-When aclEnabled is set to true without specifiying the aclMode the system sets it to its default value of KAFKA_API.
-This means that if you set the aclEnabled flag to true but do not set the aclMode you cannot later change it to REST_API.
-We do this because KAFKA_API and REST_API have incompatible mutation processes (KAFKA_API changes are cumulative whereas REST_API is idempotent)
+We do not allow the aclMode to be changed once it is set because KAFKA_API and REST_API have incompatible mutation processes (KAFKA_API mode changes are cumulative whereas REST_API mode changes are idempotent).

 AliasTopic